Sgt. Bilko: Plot

 Master Sergeant Ernest G. Bilko is in charge of the motor pool at Fort Baxter, a small United States Army base that develops new military technology.
 Exploiting this position, he directs a number of scams, ranging from gambling to renting out military vehicles.
 His commanding officer, Colonel John Hall, overlooks Bilko's money-making schemes, as he is more concerned with problems in the "Hover Tank" that the base is designing.

 Major Colin Thorn, an officer from the U.S. Army Inspector General's office, arrives at the camp and begins to scrutinize Bilko's record.
 Officially, Thorn is at Fort Baxter to conduct a general inspection and determine if the base should remain open in light of recent defense cutbacks.
 He is also determined to get revenge on Bilko to settle an old score the two have from Fort Dix, where Thorn was nearly court-martialed after a fixed boxing match which resulted in Thorn being shipped off to Greenland in the belief that he tried to fix the fight.

 Bitter and unprincipled, Thorn is not above breaking the law to ruin Bilko.
 He attempts to steal Bilko's long-time fiancée Rita, whom Bilko has stood up at the altar more than a dozen times.
 Rita is tired of waiting and gives Bilko 30 days to win her back or lose her for good.

-Bilko, with the help of newly assigned Private First Class Wally Holbrook, devises a means of avoiding Thorn's attempt to transfer him to Greenland: He rigs a demonstration of the base's malfunctioning Hover Tank, staged before a four-star general and numerous government officials.
-Since Thorn had deliberately tried to sabotage the tank the previous night, he confronts Bilko, Hall, and the general, loudly insulting Bilko and Hall.
-While ranting, he confesses to sabotaging the Hover Tank.
+Bilko, with the help of newly assigned Private First Class Wally Holbrook, devises a means of avoiding Thorn's attempt to transfer him to Greenland: He gets Thorn to think the Hover Tank works, then rigs a demonstration of it staged before a four-star general and numerous government officials, after Thorn had deliberately tried to sabotage the tank the previous night.
+As a result, Thorn confronts Bilko, Hall, and the general, loudly insulting Bilko and Hall, until he unwittingly confesses to sabotaging the Hover Tank.
 Thorn is sent off again to Greenland.